mitsuoxv/jp-gasoline/README.md

 From this analysis, it is clear that the assumption on lag and normal margin between Dubai crude oil prices and retail gasoline prices is very important to calculate the effects by subsidies.
-METI assumes lag 2 weeks and normal margin 110.8 yen per litre.
+METI assumes lag of 2 weeks from Dubai to retailers (0 week from Dubai to wholesalers and 2 weeks from wholesalers to retailers), and normal margin 110.8 yen per litre between Dubai and retail prices.
+However, the monthly data analysis in the previous chapter suggests that there usually is one month lag from Dubai to retailers, and that 110.8 yen per litre gap between Dubai and retail prices is historically large.
 I hope I will find out whether METI’s assumption is reasonable or not, while I update this page.

 EOL